ggljzr/mi-ddw/Task 3 - Text Mining/README.md

 ## Issues, future improvements

-As described in the notebook, I have some issues with finding suitable noun phrase in first sentence of the summary of Wikipedia article.
+As described in the notebook, I had some issues with finding suitable noun phrase in first sentence of the summary of Wikipedia article.
 I was able to fix this to some degree by switching between normal english and simple english Wikipedia.

 Another issue is getting most common entities, which I think is not very effective and could use some improvement.